LelsersLasers/Notes/Biology/OS Notes.md

 ### Essential Knowledge

 - Organisms must exchange matter with the environment to grow, reproduce and maintain organization.

+## Big Idea 3

+Living systems store, retrieve, transmit and respond to information essential to life processes.

+### Enduring Knowledge

+- Heritable information provides for continuity of life.

+### Essential Knowledge

+- DNA, and in some cases RNA, is the primary source of heritable information.

 ## Big Idea 4